Master's in Rehabilitation Counseling

 - Application Fee

 Applications are currently being accepted for the Summer and Fall 2022 start terms on a rolling basis.
-The first priority deadline to apply is December 15th.
+The next deadline to apply is May 1st.
 If you have questions about submitting your application, please contact our Admission Office at email@example.com or at 202.994.9283.

 Transformation Begins Here